Rav Nota Schiller זצ"ל

 Slide 1

-Hesped by Rabbi Shlomo Wiener Dean – Yeshivas Ohr Somayach
+Dean – Yeshivas Ohr Somayach

 Harav Nota Schiller z"tz'l was not just a Rebbe for his Talmidim, but rather he was really a father to his Talmidim.
 Torah Jews have both a biological father and also a spiritual father.
 Since most of Rav Schiller's many Talmidim had no Jewish education or mesorah from their secular families, he was their spiritual father.
 He taught them to revere Torah and Mitzvos, and how to approach life.

 Rav Schiller z"tz'l didn't just believe that a Baal Teshuva should be a person who is observant, i.e. keeping Shabbos, Kashrus, and putting on Tefillin.
 He wanted his Talmidim to be "regular" frum Jews that can fit in seamlessly into a frum community.
 His desire was that wherever his Talmidim end up living they are regular "card carrying" members of their respective Frum communities.
 Whether they live in Ramat Beit Shemesh, Passaic, Edison, Toronto, Chicago, London, Johannesburg or Melbourne they should be indistinguishable from their contemporaries who were raised observant.
-They should not have "Baal Teshuva" painted across their forehead.
+They should not have "Baal Teshuva" painted across their foreheads.

 Read More